Price & Hours

-- Hiking, Parks and Gardens, Zoos and Aquariums
+- Hiking, Parks and Gardens, Zoos and Aquariums Type

 - Half Day to Full Day Time to Spend

 Named after a political cartoonist and conservationist, the J.N.
 "Ding" Darling National Wildlife Refuge was originally meant to conserve the Sanibel Island mangrove forest.
 Now, the refuge (which occupies 6,300 acres of land or half the entire island) shelters those same mangroves, as well as animals like crocodiles, alligators and a countless number of birds.
-In fact, for herons, cuckoos and ospreys, this refuge is an important stop along their Southern migratory path.
+In fact, for herons, cuckoos and ospreys, this refuge is an important stop along their southern migratory path.